mooijtech/go-pst/README.md

 A folder [identifier](#identifier-types) + 11 refers to the related sub folders (for example, for the root folder this is 290 + 11 = 301).

 The related sub folders consists of the Table Context (7c table).

+Each property ID of 26610 has a reference HNID which points to a message.

+### Messages

+Messages have a property context where all data is stored.

 ### Table Context